Data Analyst, Cisco

-I’d always had a love for seeing new places as those had been some of the happiest memories from my childhood.
+I have always had a love for seeing new places as those had been some of the happiest memories from my childhood.
 I also had a mother who always told me to go for what I wanted and to dream big, and so when I was 15 and watched ‘Turbulence’ (where an air hostess saved a plane from crashing), I decided that I was going to become a pilot.

 My mentor at Sri Lankan airlines suggested that I should go to university and expand my horizons given my results, and that I could always become a commercial pilot later on.
-This led me to the UK and to university which I’d not considered before.
+This led me to the UK and to university which I had not considered before.
 I did Mathematics with Computer Science and followed by an Internship at Intel which led to being head-hunted from Engineering into IT.
 Fast forward 5 years and I am still working in STEM.

 The first step to solving a problem is to recognise there is one.
 Being part of a Board of women who understand the varying challenges of being a female in a male dominated industry, and working to actively change that balance, whilst also encouraging young talent find its way into this rewarding environment, is invigorating and pioneering.

 All my life I have proven the myth that ‘you cannot do it because you are a girl’ wrong.
-I want to encourage women to recognise their potential and to follow their passion; as a diverse STEM workforce is a productive one.
+I want to encourage women to recognise their potential and to follow their passion, as a diverse STEM workforce is a productive one.